MaximoMoyer/personal_website/README.md

-# File Explanations and design decisions:
+# File Explanations and Design Decisions:

   ### app.py:
   Runs the web application.
 Built to be statelss and used the session "uid" and "skip_uid" to handle this